A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 A digital image of a young boy holding a magnifying glass in one hand and an apple in the other hand.
 He's happy about finding an item on his scavenger hunt list.

 Children also become more attuned to the environment around them.
-This can also help them develop a sense of spatial awareness, which can be useful in other areas of life, such as navigating new places or following directions.
+This can also help them develop a sense of spatial awareness, which is useful in other areas of life, such as navigating new places or following directions.

 8. Scavenger hunts promote good sportsmanship.